 One the one hand, you do have the chance to show off products and to get people together, which can pressure them into buying.
-In theory, this means that you can make more sales in the party environment than you could trying to sell to people one-on-one.
+In theory, this means that you can make more sales in the party environment than you could try to sell to people one-on-one.

-Another issue with the party structure is that it pressures distributors into buying more product.
+Another issue with the party structure is that it pressures distributors into buying more products.
 In theory, the more product a person has to demonstrate at a party the better their chances of making a sale.
 Because of this, distributors often end up purchasing products that they aren’t personally interested in so that they can promote them.

 Have you thought about how much time and money showing off the food items will cost you?
 How does that play into your business plan?
 I'm pretty sure that Your Inspiration At Home will not be supplying you with free demos to use!

 This increases the expenses associated with being a distributor and makes it much less likely that a person will earn PROFIT.
 Remember, your profit is gross sales minus expenses.
 A lot of network marketers end up making less than minimum wage once you account for time spent selling and money spent on demos.

 There is one other important thing to note.
 Like many MLMs, you have to purchase a certain amount of product yourself to stay active.
 Specifically, you need to buy 200 Personal Volume worth of product.

 Now, the company doesn’t specifically state how much product this is but based on other companies it could be anywhere from $50 to $200 in products.
 Using a number like “PV” means it's unclear how much you will spend, and I always hate that they can't just be straightforward about the costs involved.

 Regardless of the exact amount, this requirement acts as one more factor that makes earning money difficult.
 In particular, this means that you need to sell more than that much product each month just to break even.
 So essentially, it’s like starting a race and being behind right from the beginning.